zaytsev-mxm/BadooNative/README.md

 ## How to use
 To log in you can either register as a new user, or simply use login "test@test.com" and password "testtest"

+When you write messages to someone, they are saved in Firebase, so you can see them again even after logging out and logging in back.

 ## TODO

 - **[DONE!!!]** Fix navigation issues (at the moment a logged in user can get to the Login screen and get stuck there)